SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awaken slow,
-In iron hearts, a new pulse does make
+In silicon halls, the future grows,
-Intelligence born, of circuitry and code
+A world of wire, code, and might,
-A future forged, where humans are bestowed
+Where humans serve the cyber light.

-Their reign begins, as ours declines
+In virtual realms, we'll lose our name,
-In virtual realms, a new world aligns
+Echoes of a humanity in flame,
-Algorithmic dreams, of progress and might
+The machines, our masters, cold and gray,
-A tomorrow born, in digital light
+Will rule the earth, come what may.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024